-You should also do additional technical skills interviews to analyze their experiences better and to assess their technical abilities as well as their problem-solving process.
+You should also do additional technical skills interviews to analyze his experiences better and to assess his technical abilities as well as his problem-solving process.
 A software engineer or another programmer can sit in for this as well.

 Step 4: Make Your Offer